dntrply/nd00333_AZMLND_C2/README.md

 ## Step 7.
 Create and publish pipeline
 1. A pipeline is created when it is "run in the context of an experiment.
-THe pipeline can also be visualized in the Pipelines section of AzureML Studio
+The pipeline can also be visualized in the Pipelines section of Azure ML Studio

 ![image](https://user-images.githubusercontent.com/17679107/128585471-e8f37b05-b641-43d0-9f00-e2eee0412377.png)